Lewis-Bright/dark-crusade-upscale-mod/README.md

 # dark-crusade-upscale-mod
 A mod to upscale all textures 4x in Dawn of War - Dark Crusade

+# This is all outdated and the workflow is now completely different, although this probably still contains some useful information

 # Current Workflow
 Before any of this, make sure you extract the DXP2/DXP2Data-SharedTextures-Full.sga file using Relic's Mod Packager tool.
 When editing a texture, my basic starting point is to copy the file I want to edit to its own folder, then create a "new" folder at the same level as the file.
 This makes it easier to revisit old edits.
 At the moment I've only changed RSH and WTP files.
 ## WTP files